 So what can YOU do to help in ensuring that they survive today?

 The best thing that you can do is to first of all understand them, and then create a supportive environment in which they can live, breed and hibernate.
-This is so essential in the survival of this little creature - let's look at how we can help.

 Other ways of creating a suitable amphibian garden is by not keeping your garden too tidy!
 This is quite difficult for some people!
 But your efforts in keeping your garden on the 'wild side' will pay-off quickly as the amphibian population get to hear about it and thank you for it!
 They love the wilder type of garden, that has leaf piles, garden debris, rocks and logs.